-Trial courts continue to iron out the practicalities of the “culture shift” called for by the Supreme Court of Canada in Hryniak v Mauldin, 2014 SCC 7 to move away from full trial processes to shorter, less expensive options when doing so is fair and just.
+Trial courts continue to iron out the practicalities of the “culture shift” called for by the Supreme Court of Canada in Hryniak v Mauldin, 2014 SCC 7 to apply summary resolution procedures that are shorter and less expensive than trialswhen doing so is fair and just.

-One of those options is to proceed by way of partial summary judgment, where the court identifies a discrete legal and factual issue and renders a decision on this issue separate from litigation as a whole.
+One of those options is to proceed by way partial summary judgment, where the court identifiesa discrete legal and factual issue and renders a decision on this issue separate from litigation as a whole.

 Partial summary judgment can mean that one party isjudged apart from the larger litigation while the case continues against the rest of the parties, or it can mean that some of the issues between the parties are resolved while the other issues proceed to trial.
 For recent examples of the latter, see Service Mold + Aerospace Inc. v.
 Khalaf, 2018 ONSC 5345 and The Bank of Nova Scotia v.
 1736223 Ontario Limited, 2018 ONSC 4449.